 When it comes to your health and well-being, setting attainable goals is a vital tool in maintaining motivation and building confidence.
 Staying motivated in your wellness program allows you to become more successful.
 These successes improve your confidence and keep you coming back for more.
 Assisting you in choosing the right goals and utilizing the right assessments are a personal trainer’s bread and butter.

-Lastly, a goal must have a time restraint or is tangible.
+5. Lastly, a goal must have a time restraint or be tangible.
 Lacking a time frame means lacking urgency to achieve the goal.
 A tangible goal, for example, would be hiking Mt.
 Katahdin and watching the view from the top.

 After a goal has been set, it is important to continue to track progress through reassessments.
 When working with goals, it is important to try to remove your personal expectations from the wellness program equation.

 Setting expectations on yourself only leads to disappointment.
 If you find yourself feeling discouraged with how you feel your program is going: reassess your program.

 A personal trainer can advise changes to improve the wellness program after reassessments.